txt/se16/project/mar1.md

 [TOC]

 # Goals

-+ To implement three different solutions to the problem identified in January
+1. To implement three different solutions to the problem identified in January
-+ To implement the telemetry (data collection) required to assess if any of these three actually matter.
+2. To implement the telemetry (data collection) required to assess if any of these three actually matter.
-+ To learn distributed project methods using Github.
+3. To learn distributed project methods using Github.
-+ To plan the March work
+4. To plan the March work
-+ To start collecting data for the April project.
+5. To start collecting data for the April project.

 ## What NOT to Do

 + January was finding a problem
-+ February is building candidate solutions
++ February (this month) is building candidate solutions
-+ March is testing those solutions.
++ March will be testing those solutions.
-+ April is building tools to reflect on how effective are teams at building software.
++ And April will be building tools to reflect on how effective are teams at building software.

 So this month is all about _building tools_, not